 - a finalise method to end the render process with label and acetate rendering and perform final compositing from layer render cache images.

-#1 Updated by Marco Hugentobler over 7 years ago
+#1 Updated by Marco Hugentobler almost 14 years ago

 Please also consider the QtConcurrent (http://doc.trolltech.com/4.5/threads.html#qtconcurrent) framework as an option.
 The advantage over inheritance from QThread is that the number of created threads automatically adapts depending on the number of cores.
 Furthermore it is more high-level and therefore simpler to use.
 And it does not require api changes in QgsMapLayer.